FAQs | MS in Biomedical Sciences Degree Program | PCOM

 The MS in Biomedical Sciences degree program welcomes non-traditional and returning students who possess the knowledge and desire to succeed.

-A map of the entire two-year curriculum, with links to more detailed course sequences and descriptions, may be found in the course catalog.
+A map of the entire curriculum—including concentration options—with links to more detailed course sequences and descriptions, may be found in the course catalog.

 Our MS in Biomedical Sciences degree program students come from a variety of backgrounds and disciplines.
 In order to meet their diverse needs and goals, our program offers a range of concentrations with complementary skill development and application experience.
 This design allows the program to better address individual student outcomes and career trajectories.